ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v13.md

 # Release notes for V1.3

 This release includes new features, usability enhancements, and bug fixes.
-For a list of fixed issues in different releases, known issues with the product, and more tips to use {{site.data.keyword.vmwaresolutions_full}}, see [{{site.data.keyword.vmwaresolutions_short}} dW Answers](https://developer.ibm.com/answers/topics/cloudvmw/){:new_window}.
+For a list of fixed issues in different releases, known issues with the product, and tips to use {{site.data.keyword.vmwaresolutions_full}}, see [{{site.data.keyword.vmwaresolutions_short}} dW Answers](https://developer.ibm.com/answers/topics/cloudvmw/){:new_window}.

 ## Shared File-level Storage for vCenter Server instances